syncfusion-content/winui-docs/winui/Rating/Placeholder-value.md

 ---
 layout: post
 title: Placeholder value in WinUI Rating control | Syncfusion
-description: Learn all about the placeholder feature in the Rating control to show the average rating value before the user provide their own rating.
+description: Learn about the placeholder feature in the Rating control to show the average rating value before the user provides their rating.
 platform: WinUI
 control: SfRating
 documentation: ug